simongravelle/nmrformd/docs/source/tutorials/isotropic-system.rst

 .. container:: justify

-    Let us extract a few information from the universe, such as number of molecules, timestep, and total duration:
+    Let us extract a few information from the universe, such as number of molecules (water + PEG), timestep, and total duration:

 .. code-block:: python

 	n_molecules = u.atoms.n_residues
-	print(f"The number of water molecules is {n_molecules}")
+	print(f"The number of molecules is {n_molecules}")

 .. code-block:: bash

-    >> The number of water molecules is 398
+    >> The number of molecules is 352

 .. code-block:: python